JuliaDynamics/NetworkDynamics.jl/docs/src/mathematical_model.md

 The sign convention for both outputs of an edge must be identical, so typically, a positive flow represents a flow *into* the connected vertex.
-This is important, because the vertex only receives the flows, it does not know whether the flow was produce by the source or the destination end of an edge.
+This is important, because the vertex only receives the flows, it does not know whether the flow was produced by the source or the destination end of an edge.
 ```
           y_src     y_dst
   V_src o───←─────────→───o V_dst